wireapp/wire-server/charts/external-charts/postgresql-11.9.8/README.md

 This is the PostgreSQL 13 chart from Bitnami.

-To deploy the chart, first we need to create a persistant volume and persistant volume claim which will be used by the Postgres deployment.
+To deploy the chart, first we need to create a persistent volume and persistent volume claim which will be used by the Postgres deployment.

 To create the pv and pvc, run
 ```